kivikakk/hdx/README.rst

   Like above, except Amaranth is not built and installed.
 Instead, the submodule checkout at ``dev/amaranth/`` is installed in editable mode.
+  This must be invoked with a hdx checkout at cwd.

 + ``nix develop .#yosys-amaranth`` / ``nix-shell yosys-amaranth-dev-shell.nix``